Back to Glossary

 Technical

-A Ride Height Device is a mechanical system that temporarily lowers a racing vehicle closer to the ground to improve acceleration and reduce drag during specific parts of a race.
+A ride height device is a mechanical system that temporarily lowers a motorcycle closer to the ground during acceleration, reducing wheelies and improving traction for faster speeds out of corners.